 2006 Draft, Round 4 – New Orleans Saints

-Evans has made the Pro Bowl six times in his 12 seasons with the Saints and Green Bay Packers.
+Evans made the Pro Bowl six times during his 12 seasons with the Saints and Green Bay Packers.

 107. Walt Sweeney, G, Syracuse

 1963 Draft, Round 8 – Cleveland Browns